Emily Jean Stone (born November 6, 1988), known professionally as Emma Stone, is an American actress and singer.

-She got into community theater at a very young age and was already in youth improv troupes as a pre-teen.
-She first came to Hollywood in 2004 at the age of 15 after she used a slideshow presentation to convince her parents to let her become an actress instead of finishing high school.
-She competed on a VH1 reality show "In Search For The Next Partridge Family" and won the part of the new Laurie Partridge.
-However this updated version of The Partridge Family never made it past the pilot.
-She next tried for the part of Claire in Heroes but lost out to Hayden Panettiere.
-She appeared in an episode of Lucky Louie as a teenage babysitter who wanted to give Louie a blowjob and the short-lived FOX series starring Nathan Fillion called Drive.
+Stone got into community theater at a very young age and was already in youth improv troupes as a pre-teen.
+She first went to Hollywood in 2004 at the age of 15 after she used a slideshow presentation to convince her parents to let her become an actress instead of finishing high school.
+She won the part of the new Laurie Partridge on the VH1 reality show In Search For the Next Partridge Family; however, this updated version of The Partridge Family never made it past the pilot.
+She then tried for the part of Claire in Heroes, but lost out to Hayden Panettiere.
+She also appeared in an episode of Lucky Louie as well as Drive (2007).

-Her low-pitched, husky voice is the result of calluses she has on her vocal cords thanks to suffering from colic as an infant, which developed into nodules.
+Her distinct low-pitched, husky voice is the result of calluses she has on her vocal cords thanks to suffering from colic as an infant, which developed into nodules.

-- Superbad (2007)
+- Superbad (2007) as Jules

-- The House Bunny (2008)
+- The House Bunny (2008) as Natalie Sandler

-- The Rocker (2008)
+- The Rocker (2008) as Amelia Stone

-- Ghosts of Girlfriends Past (2009)
+- Ghosts of Girlfriends Past (2009) as Allison Vandermeersh

-- Paper Man (2009)
+- Paper Man (2009) as Abby

-- Zombieland (2009)
+- Zombieland (2009) as Wichita

 - Zombieland: Double Tap (2019)